pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/strategy/Market_Position_Analysis_2025.md

 # European B2B Communications Market Position Analysis 2025
-**Strategic Planning Document - Gamma Communications PLC**
+**Strategic Planning Document - Snowmobile Telco PLC**

 ## Executive Summary

-This analysis provides a comprehensive view of Gamma's competitive position in the European business communications market as we enter the second half of 2025.
-Following the strategic acquisitions of Starface and Placetel in Germany, Gamma has achieved significant scale with **£316.6 million H1 2025 revenue** (+12% YoY), **1.8 million Cloud seats** (+50% YoY), and successful transition to the **Main Market of the London Stock Exchange with FTSE 250 inclusion** in June 2025.
+This analysis provides a comprehensive view of Snowmobile Telco's competitive position in the European business communications market as we enter the second half of 2025.
+Following the strategic acquisitions of Starface and Placetel in Germany, Snowmobile Telco has achieved significant scale with **£316.6 million H1 2025 revenue** (+12% YoY), **1.8 million Cloud seats** (+50% YoY), and successful transition to the **Main Market of the London Stock Exchange with FTSE 250 inclusion** in June 2025.

-Gamma is uniquely positioned as a pan-European channel-first communications provider with market-leading positions in both the UK (1,500+ partners) and Germany (rapidly growing following strategic acquisitions).
+Snowmobile Telco is uniquely positioned as a pan-European channel-first communications provider with market-leading positions in both the UK (1,500+ partners) and Germany (rapidly growing following strategic acquisitions).

 ---